Peripli/service-manager-cli/docs/commands/login.md

     <code>--client-secret</code>
   </p>
   <p>
-    The technical client-secret provided on the binding creation, used for the <code>client-credentials</code> flow.
+    The technical client secret that was generated upon the creation of binding and that is used for the <code>client-credentials</code> authorization flow.
   </p>
 </details>
 <details>